vojtechkral/bard/doc/book/extensions.md

 In [the AST](./templates.md#the-ast), the tag pair is represented by inlines of type `i-tag`.
 The tag name is prefixed with `h-` and dispatched to an _inline partial_ of that name.
 For the closing tag, the slash `/` is included in the name.
-So, in this example, first a partial named `h-foo` is called, then the text `example` is rendered, and then a partial named `h-/foo` is called.
-Since by default the two partials `h-foo` and `h-/foo` don't exist, the tags don't do anything, only `example` will be rendered.
+So, in this example, first, a partial named `h-foo` is called, then the text `example` is rendered, and then a partial named `h-/foo` is called.
+Since, by default, the two partials `h-foo` and `h-/foo` don't exist, the tags don't do anything; only `example` will be rendered.
 However, you can define those two partials in your template.

 "HTML" tags may also enclose whole blocks of text like so: